While one Ballarat gallery is temporarily closed, many other local offerings remain open for your viewing pleasure.

 But did you know the historic Lydiard St gallery is just one part of Ballarat's booming arts scene?

-The city's smaller boutique galleries showcase a diverse mix of artworks by established and emerging artists from across the region.
+They might be small in size but these 5 boutique Ballarat galleries showcase a diverse mix of works by established and emerging artists from across the region.

 Perridak Arts